Lake Katrine in Ulster County, New York — The American Northeast (Mid-Atlantic)

 Erected 1963 by New York State Education Department, N.Y.S.
 Thruway Authority.

 Marker series.
 This marker is included in the Historic New York marker series.

 Location.
 42° 0.849′ N, 73° 59.974′ W. Marker is in Lake Katrine, New York, in Ulster County.
 Marker is on New York Thruway (Interstate 87), on the right when traveling south.
+Marker is located in the Ulster Travel Plaza on the New York Thruway.
 Touch for map.
-Marker is located in the Ulster Travel Plaza on the New York Thruway.
 Marker is in this post office area: Lake Katrine NY 12449, United States of America.
+Touch for directions.

 Other nearby markers.
 At least 8 other markers are within 6 miles of this marker, measured as the crow flies.
-The Senate House – 1676 (a few steps from this marker); Catskill Mountains (approx. 2.9 miles away); Former New York State Champion Tree (approx. 4.3 miles away); Old Stockade 1658 (approx. 5˝ miles away); Senate House (approx. 5.6 miles away); The Evolution of the Senate House (approx. 5.6 miles away); A Community Attic (approx. 5.6 miles away); Senate House Museum (approx. 5.6 miles away).
+The Senate House – 1676 (a few steps from this marker); Flatbush Reformed Church (approx. 2.4 miles away); Catskill Mountains (approx. 2.9 miles away); Glasco Turnpike (approx. 3.1 miles away); Former New York State Champion Tree (approx. 4.3 miles away); Brick Church (approx. 5 miles away); Post Tavern Site (approx. 5 miles away); In Honor (approx. 5.1 miles away).

 Categories. • Arts, Letters, Music • Colonial Era • Industry & Commerce • War, US Revolutionary •

 Credits.
 This page was last revised on June 16, 2016.
 This page originally submitted on June 23, 2012, by Bill Coughlin of North Arlington, New Jersey.
 This page has been viewed 431 times since then and 17 times this year.
 Photos: 1, 2, 3. submitted on June 23, 2012, by Bill Coughlin of North Arlington, New Jersey.